Ancient Roman sarcophagi: Personalization

 Sarcophagi personalization is the customization of a sarcophagus to display the attributes, achievements, or history of the deceased through art and/or inscriptions.
 The key way in which sarcophagi were personalized was through portraiture of a mythological character that would be carved with the facial features of the deceased.
 Because many sarcophagi were made in advance of being bought, several examples of unfinished portrait heads remain.

 Sarcophagus of Lars Pulena

 The sculpted scene on the front of the coffin shows the deceased in the Underworld between two Charuns (Etruscan death demons) in which signified that his journey to the afterlife was successful.
-On the lid, Pulena is shown laid across, in a reclining position, resting on his left arm and in front of him, a list of his life's achievements which were inscribed on an open scroll.
+On the lid, Pulena is shown laid across, in a reclining position, resting on his left arm and in front of him, a list of his life's achievements which were inscribed on an open scroll in Etruscan.

 Melfi Sarcophagus

 The Asiatic sarcophagus with kline portrait of a woman also carried an Etruscan influence of sculpting portraiture on the lid.
 Made of marble, with reliefs on all four sides of the box (a feature in Eastern Sarcophagi production), and sculpted mini statues of Greek gods and heroes in frames are depicted.
 The lid displays a portrait of the woman with Cupid (right end) and a little dog (in which the paws only remain at the left end).